Konstantin Kerschbaumer: Rapid Wien

-SKN St. Pölten (loan and permanent transfer)
+SKN St. Pölten

 On 10 July 2012, Kerschbaumer joined Erste Liga club SKN St. Pölten on a season-long loan.
 He made 34 appearances and scored six goals during the 2012–13 season and joined the club on a permanent contract after the campaign.
 He improved his tally to seven goals in a successful 2013–14 season for the club, in which they finished fourth in the league to qualify for the Europa League.
 Kerschbaumer played in every match of St. Pölten's run to the Austrian Cup final, which ended in a 4–2 defeat to Red Bull Salzburg.

 Kerschbaumer made 27 appearances and scored three goals during the first half of the 2014–15 season, before departing the club in January 2015.
 Kerschbaumer made 100 appearances and scored 16 goals during his two and a half years at the NV Arena.

 Admira Wacker Mödling

 Kerschbaumer signed for Bundesliga strugglers Admira Wacker Mödling on 20 January 2015 on a 2 1/2-year contract.
 He made 16 appearances and scored one goal during the second half of the 2014–15 season, helping the club to finish above the relegation place.
 He departed the club in late June.